-DNP/Career Plans: Earning the DNP in Nursing Practice at the UXX will enable me to utilize evidence-based practice better to continue developing effective work teams that will positively impact the health care organization I serve.
+Earning the DNP in Nursing Practice at the UXX will enable me to utilize evidence-based practice to continue developing effective work teams that will positively impact the healthcare organization I serve.
 My immediate goals, both during and upon my DNP Degree, would be to utilize my program of study to implement a new and improved staff orientation program for transplant coordinators and assistants in the Transplant Program at the University of XXXX Medical Center.
-At the center of my career plans stand the principle of cultivating high levels of staff satisfaction and retention, along with ongoing educational opportunities for all is paramount.
+At the center of my career plans stand the principle of cultivating elevated levels of staff satisfaction and retention, along with ongoing educational opportunities for all is paramount.
 Highly dedicated to lifelong learning, I fully intend to give my all to nursing education until I can no longer do so.
 Continuing education is central to high satisfaction levels for nursing staff, which translates into optimal patient care.
-Ultimately, I see myself moving to academia in a leadership role, dedicating my life to helping new generations of nursing students to cultivate the skills and intellect that will empower them to excel at the progressive enhancement of patient care.
-Later on, I like to picture myself as a gatekeeper for the nursing profession in my career.
+I see myself moving to academia in a leadership role, dedicating my life to helping new generations of nursing students to cultivate the skills and intellect that will empower them to excel at the progressive enhancement of patient care.
+Later, I like to picture myself as a gatekeeper for the nursing profession in my career.

-I feel strongly that I am now living through the best moments in my life as a result of my career in nursing, and I look forward to much more joy to come.
+I am now living through the best moments in my life because of my career in nursing, and I look forward to much more joy to come.
 I thrive on the growing intensity and passion that I have been feeling for my work with each passing year.

 Thank you for considering my application to your distinguished DNP Program at the University of XXXX.